Wyndace/vite-plugin-twig-builder/README.md

 > **Note:** If you do not specify these options, the plugin will use values from Vite's own config (`root`, `build.outDir`) where appropriate.

+## License
+This project is licensed under the Apache License 2.0.
+See [LICENSE](https://raw.githubusercontent.com/Wyndace/vite-twig-pages/refs/heads/main/LICENSE) for details.

 ## Author
 <p align="center">Vasilev Aleksandr</p>